makukha/doctestcase/docs/desc.md

-> Handy subclass of unittest.TestCase to manage doctests and generate usage docs.
+> Decorate `unittest.TestCase` to evaluate doctests with configurable globals and `setUp`/`tearDown`.
+Format as Markdown and reST to include in docs.